Learn about what inspired the creation of Foundry and our story.

 We needed to reach young people earlier, and empower them with tools and support before their health problems became severe and negatively impacted their families, relationships, education, employment and other aspects of their lives.
 This is what inspired Foundry.

-Foundry was created in 2015 (originally known as the BC Integrated Youth Services Initiative) through funding from the government of British Columbia, Graham Boeckh Foundation and commitments from St. Paul’s Foundation and the Michael Smith Foundation for Health Research.
+Foundry was created in 2015 (originally known as the BC Integrated Youth Services Initiative) through funding from the government of British Columbia, Graham Boeckh Foundation and commitments from St. Paul’s Foundation, InnerChange Foundation and the Michael Smith Foundation for Health Research.

 The Granville Youth Health Centre helps young people find a path from healing to health to wellness by providing safe, supportive care and fun activities that empower youth to create stability, rebuild family relationships and thrive.